d-steve/homebridge-dynamic-timer/README.md

 By default, the timer will run once a minute and decrement the value by 1.
 Use the following config parameters to change this:

   - tick: The interval (in ms).
-  - step: How much to decrement value by this much each interval.
+  - step: How much to decrement value by each interval.
 Set to 0 to disable.

 Below is the remainder of the forked README.md file with modfications to installation steps and to add config parameters for "tick" and "step".